laravel/docs/vite.md

 Vite also works well with traditional server-side rendered applications with JavaScript "sprinkles", including those using [Livewire](https://laravel-livewire.com).
 However, it lacks some features that Laravel Mix supports, such as the ability to copy arbitrary assets into the build that are not referenced directly in your JavaScript application.

+<a name="migrating-back-to-mix"></a>
+#### Migrating Back To Mix

+Have you started a new Laravel application using our Vite scaffolding but need to move back to Laravel Mix and webpack?
+No problem.
+Please consult our [official guide on migrating from Vite to Mix](https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-vite-to-laravel-mix).

 <a name="installation"></a>
 ## Installation & Setup

 > {tip} The following documentation discusses how to manually install and configure the Laravel Vite plugin.
-However, Laravel's [starter kits](/docs/{{version}}/starter-kits) already include all of this scaffolding!
-Laravel's starter kits are the fastest way to get started with Laravel and Vite.
+However, Laravel's [starter kits](/docs/{{version}}/starter-kits) already include all of this scaffolding and are the fastest way to get started with Laravel and Vite.

 <a name="installing-node"></a>
 ### Installing Node